 Imagine this, your band is supposed to perform at a private function.
-You and your group have been practicing throughout the week for this gig.
-Suddenly, the event is canceled.
-Unless you have a music performance contract in hand, you probably won’t receive any payment.
+You and your group have been practicing throughout the months leading up to the gig.
+Suddenly, the event is canceled due to COVID or some other reason.
+Hopefully you already collected a non-refundable deposit, but unless you have a music performance contract in hand, you probably won’t receive the rest of your payment.

 Who Needs a Music Performance Contract?